lhteillet/datastream/Docker_Lab/rapport.md

 ```

-This flask app works with a function start_connection(), which connects to a specific SQL database hosted by the MySQL container and just select all Employees name and title from this database.
+This Flask app works with a function start_connection(), which connects to a specific SQL database hosted by the MySQL container and selects all employee names and titles from this database.

-### App2
+## App2

 ```
 from flask import Flask